Job Title: Teacher Prekindergarten

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is required to sit, talk and hear; stand and walk; use hands/fingers to handle, or feel; reach with hands and arms.
+While performing the duties of this job, the employee is required to stand, walk, sit, use hands to finger, handle, or feel, reach with hands and arms, stoop, kneel, crouch, crawl, talk, and hear.
+The employee occasionally lifts and/or moves up to 100 pounds.
 Specific vision ability required by this job includes close vision, distance vision, and the ability to adjust focus.

 WORKING CONDITIONS